 Only Congress can amend the ESA itself, but the Administration can amend the regulations that are used to implement the law, and the Trump administration announced amendments August 12, 2019 that will seriously undermine the effectiveness of the ESA and in turn put many species at risk.

 The changes to the ESA regulations include no automatic prohibitions on the harming or killing, import or export of threatened species listed in the future.
-They also cripple the ability to designate critical habitat necessary for the recovery of listed species.
+They also take away the ability to designate critical habitat necessary for the recovery of listed species.
 The Administration’s amendments will also decrease science-based decision-making while increasing political and economic influence over ESA listings.

 If the goal of the ESA is to increase population size of a given species, these changes will only make recovery of listed species much more difficult.